 - HMRC Criminal Prosecutions

-An investigation under Code of Practice 9 will the most intrusive and far reaching of any procedure available to HMRC using the civil powers.
+An investigation under Code of Practice 9 process will the most intrusive and far reaching of any procedure available to HMRC using the civil powers.

 HMRC have a wealth of third-party information sources available to them; both inside and outside of the public domain.
 HMRC can obtain information from: